 We believe that learning, worshiping, teaching, and growing with children and youth of all ages is an important part of our faith life.
 There are opportunities for children of all ages to learn together at St. Luke’s.

 St. Luke’s offers a regular Children’s Chapel ministry for families with young children during the 10:00 a.m. service.
-Teachers and children leave for Children’s Chapel from the Church, shortly after the service begins (around 10:10 a.m.).
+Teachers and children leave for Children’s Chapel from the Church directly after the Eucharist with their families (around 10:45 a.m.)
 While in chapel, children hear a Bible story, participate in activities, and pray together.
 Children’s Chapel ends during the first part of Coffee Hour (around 11:20) in the Parish Hall, when the children may enjoy fellowship and a snack.

 St. Luke’s follows all Safe Church policies recommended by the Episcopal Church, and parents are always welcome to attend chapel with their children.
 If you would like to learn more about these ministries, please contact us.